-Visit the fair for a fantastic range of vintage fashion, antique textiles and costume sourced from around the world.
-You’ll find textiles from the 18th century right up to the swinging 1960’s and 70’s!
+Visit the annual fair for a fantastic range of vintage fashion, antique textiles and costume sourced from around the world.
+You’ll find textiles from the 18th century right up to the swinging 1960’s and 70’s.
 Furnishings including pre-1950s rugs and unique fashion accessories.
 Tables and tables of colour and cloth.
-Whether you are a student looking for design inspiration, a collector looking for a unique addition, or just want to browse beautiful materials and objects, this is a fair you can not miss.
+Whether you are a student looking for design inspiration, a collector looking for a unique addition, or just want to browse beautiful materials and objects, this is a fair you cannot miss.

 The Selvedge World Fair: a celebration of cloth, culture and creativity